shiftkey/review-queue/README.md

 * it's all run through `yarn` and `ts-node` - needs to emit to JS so it can be used in other situations
 * I've only tested this in iTerm2 - there's probably lots of work to uncover here on other OSes (theming?)
 * not currently exposed as a `bin` command - [here's a quick guide on that if someone wants to take a shot](https://blog.npmjs.org/post/118810260230/building-a-simple-command-line-tool-with-npm)
-* it's currently tied to `desktop/desktop` but that's parameterized - if someone wants to move that up to an argument that's supported
+* it's currently tied to `desktop/desktop` but that's parameterized - if someone wants to move that up to an parameter that can be passed in from the command line that seems like a reasonable step
 * better docs about the rules used so we can figure out how to tweak things
 * the `ignorePullRequestAuthors` config value is not configurable, but shouldn't be necessary unless you're GitHub staff (long story)